-For example, spending $400.00 on a jar of neck firming cream is not a good investment when you can spend about that same amount for a neurotoxin such as Botox©, Dysport©, and Xeomen©.
-Granted, the neurotoxins only last about three months, but the expensive department store creams do not last much longer.
-You will definitely see better tightening of the jawline with the neurotoxin than a cream, provided an injector familiar with injecting the neck is doing the treatment.
+For example, spending $400.00 on a jar of neck firming cream is not a good investment when you can pay about that same amount for a neurotoxin such as Botox©, Dysport©, and Xeomen©.
+And while the neurotoxins only last about three months, the expensive department store creams do not last much longer.
+You will definitely see a better tightening of the jawline with the neurotoxin than a cream, provided the person performing the treatment is familiar with injecting the neck.

-Truth be told, there is not a ‘home run’ anti-aging treatment for the neck like there is for treating the face.
+Truth be told, there is no ‘home run’ anti-aging treatment for the neck like there is for treating the face.
 Even my patients who have a surgical neck lift are not completely happy.
 I think that it just speaks to the fact that treatments do not work as well on the neck as they do on the face; so, expectations need to be lowered.
 Having said that, there are some treatments that can improve the turkey neck.

-To quote Valerie Monroe, Beauty Director, for Oprah magazine, “If your turkey neck is in full swing, neither lasers nor creams will make an appreciable difference.
+To quote Valerie Monroe, former Beauty Director for Oprah magazine, “If your turkey neck is in full swing, neither lasers nor creams will make an appreciable difference.
 But, before you send your neck to the tailor, think long and hard about what people see when they look at you.
 Your magnificent eyes and delicious smile may render your neck way less noticeable than you think.”

 Prime’s article on summer scarves looks pretty good, too.
 And if you haven’t already read it, you should check out Nora Ephron’s hilarious book, I Feel Bad About My Neck, and Other Thoughts on Being a Woman.